China’s decision to stop importing half the world’s solid waste is having an impact on the elderly poor in South Korea, writes Patrick Flamm.

 There also are little-noticed social impacts.
 A surprising example can be found in South Korea.
 A developed, industrialised nation, South Korea exports about 230,000 tonnes of solid waste annually to China.
 But after the Chinese ban, South Korea is emerging as a major waste importer itself – especially with plastic waste from Japan and the US.

-The most significant impact of the drastic fall in domestic market prices in South Korea, for especially plastic and paper waste, is on the elderly.
+The most significant impact of the drastic fall in domestic market prices for recycling in South Korea, for especially plastic and paper waste, is on the elderly.

 Today in the age of the Anthropocene, plastic objects are deeply entangled with human and non-human life in many ways.
 Reducing the negative impact of plastic for a more sustainable future is a major challenge for businesses, environmental regulators, and social institutions alike.